aristanetworks/cloudvision-apis/docs/content/rpcs/set.md

 ---
 title: Set
-weight: 13
+weight: 14
-pre: "<b>d. </b>"
+pre: "<b>e. </b>"
 ---

 `Set` updates a resource.
 Updates can be whole or partial (see: nullable fields) using only fields populated in the request.

 {{% notice note %}}
-The `Key` field is required to be fully-specified because `Set` needs to identify exactly-one resource to delete.
+The `Value` field is required to be fully-specified because `Set` needs to identify exactly-one resource to update.
 {{% /notice %}}